 The DPO is the first point of contact for all stakeholders with regard to data – highlighting and upholding the principles of data processing, data subjects’ rights, records of processing activities, security of processing, and the notification and communication of data breaches.

 What is included?

-The DPO will working along side the Data Protection Lead in the school to:
+The DPO will working along side the school's data protection lead, known as the Data Controller to:

-Support the Data Protection Lead to monitor performance and providing advice on the impact of data protection efforts.
+- Support the school's Data Controller to monitor performance and providing advice on the impact of data protection efforts

-Work with the school in maintaining comprehensive records of all data processing activities conducted by the company, including the purpose of all processing activities, which must be made public on request
+- Work with the school in maintaining comprehensive records of all data processing activities conducted, including the purpose of all processing activities, which must be made public on request

-Support the Data Protection Lead in interfacing with data subjects to inform them about how their data is being used, their rights to have their personal data erased, and what measures the company has put in place to protect their personal information.
+- Support the Data Controller when dealing with data subjects to inform them about how their data is being used, their rights to have their personal data erased, and what measures the company has put in place to protect their personal information

 The Service Level Agreement contains any specific terms and conditions for this service.